I cannot overstate it: We must be smart mental healthcare consumers. Especially when it comes to ADHD medical treatment.

 [Gina notes: I detail Dr. Bradley’s surprising, unintentional discovery in my book, Is It You, Me, or Adult A.D.D.?
 Stopping The Roller Coaster When Someone You Love Has Attention Deficit Hyperactivity Disorder]

-- Better control of focus, concentration, attending skills, and task completion.
+- Better control of focus, concentration, attending skills, and task completion

-- Less restlessness, decreased motor activity and impulsiveness.
+- Less restlessness, decreased motor activity and impulsiveness

-Whether you open your eyes or not, and what you choose to look at, are controlled by you.
-Medication allows your nervous system to send its chemical messages more efficiently.
+Similarly, medication allows your nervous system to send its chemical messages more efficiently.
 In turn, this allows your skills and knowledge to function more normally.

 Medication does not provide skills or motivation to perform.
 Patients successfully treated with medications typically can go to bed at night and find that most of the day went the way they had planned.

-Who Should Prescribed Medications?
+Who Should Prescribe Medications?

 Licensed physicians, physician’s assistants or nurse practitioners can prescribe medications.
 This person may serve as a coordinator to assist with the multiple therapies often needed, such as educational advocacy, counseling, parent training and social skill assistance.